 Once you’ve dried your flowers, there are plenty of ways to use them:

 - Make a dried hydrangea wreath or add them to garlands

 - Place large bouquets in vases around your home

 - Use them as a seasonal front porch decoration

 - Gently glue the individual flowers to greeting cards for friends and family

 - For more creative ideas, follow us on Pinterest!

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Hortensien trocknen: Mit diesen Tipps machst du die Blüten haltbar** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Hortensien trocknen: Mit diesen Tipps machst du die Blüten haltbar** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.